harkaitz/sh-ssh-helpers/README.md

     This program installs the "FILE.sh" in the remote machine's home directory "~/.gitconfig.sh" (when -u given) and then it executes it to update "~/.gitconfig".

+    See also: ssh-h-list

 ssh-h-history

-    Usage: ssh-h-history -V -d SSH,...
+    Usage: ssh-h-history {-V , [-d] SSH,... }

-    Print last commands on each machine, or download and clean (-d).
+    This program prints the last commands executed on each machine.

+    If "-d" is given, instead of printing those commands, these are saved in local ~/.ssh-h-history/ by machine name and then removed in remote.

+    Environment variables: SSH_H_HISTORY_DIRECTORY
+    See also: ssh-h-list

 ssh-h-list

-    Usage: ssh-h-list l|HOST
+    Usage: ssh-h-list l|HOST,...

-    You can put a script in SSH_H_LIST ~/.ssh/groups /etc/ssh/groups that takes an argument and returns an SSH host list.
+    This program helps organizing SSH machines in groups.
+You can have groups as: win8, rack1, runners etc.

+    For defining groups write a shell script in "$SSH_H_LIST", "~/.ssh/groups" or "/etc/ssh/groups".
+The script should take a group name and print the machine names.
+When "l" given the script should list the groups and optionally machines.

+    Scripts that source ssh-h-list get ssh(1) aliased with the following
+    options: -o PasswordAuthentication=no -o BatchMode=yes -o ConnectTimeout=2

 ssh-h-passwd

     Usage: ssh-h-passwd [-c FILE] SSH,...

-    Print all users that can log to a system in the specified SSH machines.
-If the -c option is specified, change the password of the users and append to the specified file.
+    This program prints all users that can log to in the specified SSH machines.

+    When -c given all the passwords are replaced with a random one, and it is saved in FILE for consultation.

+    Supported platforms: GNU/Linux MS/Windows
+    See also: ssh-h-list

 ssh-h-ping

-    Usage: ssh-h-ping SSH,... : Login in remote machines.
+    Usage: ssh-h-ping SSH,...

+    Login in remote machines and print `uname -s`.

+    See also: ssh-h-list

 ssh-h-power